Estimated reading time: 6 minutes

 Guide cave tours, times and prices

 Abercrombie is another cave system near Sydney situated further to Jenolan caves.
-And a drive from Sydney takes approximately 3.5 hours to reach to Abercrombie caves.
+And a drive from Sydney takes approximately 3.5 hours to reach Abercrombie caves.
 Oberon, where the closest town to Abercrombie caves is another local area popular among campers.
 If you are planning a trip to Abercrombie caves beware that the reserve is closed from 4 pm Monday to 9 am Thursday for activities.

-Abercrombie is famous for the Archway cave.
+Abercrombie is famous for the Archway Cave.
 It’s the largest natural arch in the southern hemisphere.

 Guide cave tour times and prices

-Usually, a cave tour can take up to one hour to complete and contact Oberon Visitor info Centre via (02) 6329 8210 to arrange a guided cave tour.
+Usually, a cave tour can take up to one hour to complete, and contact Oberon Visitor Info Centre via (02) 6329 8210 to arrange a guided cave tour.

 How to get there

-A trip to Wombeyan cave from Sydney can take up to three hours.
-Situated in the south of the Sydney, use Hume Motorway and M31 followed by Wombeyan caves road to get there.
+A trip to the Wombeyan cave from Sydney can take up to three hours.
+Situated in the south of Sydney, use Hume Motorway and M31 followed by Wombeyan Caves Road to get there.